Why Understanding Photometrics Prevents Under- or Over-Lighting

 - Check minimum foot-candles at property lines

-- Confirm uniformity ratios meet local ordinances
+- Confirm uniformity ratios meet ordinance or IES RP-8 guidance

-- Verify optics prevent light trespass beyond boundaries
+- Verify optics prevent light trespass

 Reading a Warehouse Photometric Layout